Towson Town Center: Renovations

 In 2007, Towson Town Center began a $76 million expansion and renovation project that added to the existing structure, its largest expansion since 1992.
 The project included renovations to the mall's first and second floors, parking, restaurants, and a "Main Street"-style facade with exterior shopping, which was largely completed in October 2008.
 The project includes a flagship Crate & Barrel store, P.F.
 Chang's China Bistro, The Cheesecake Factory, Stoney River Legendary Steaks, and T.G.I.
 Friday's.

 In November 2016, Towson Town Center began a million dollar renovation to its four parking garages.
 This involved the addition of Park assist technology.
 A “Park Assist” system alerts customers to available parking spaces through overhead red and green lights.
 According to owner Brookfield Properties, they also remodeled mall entrances, enclosed bridges from parking decks to the center, enhanced lighting and updated signage, adding 1,600 standardized signs, including at all major entrances.

-Location

-Towson Town Center is located at the intersection of York Road, Dulaney Valley Road, and Joppa Road and is also bordered in the north by Fairmount Avenue.
-It can be accessed from the Baltimore Beltway by taking exit 27 and heading south.

-The mall is close to Goucher College, Towson University, and the Towson branch of the Baltimore County library.

-Public bus service to the mall is available on bus routes 36, 51, 52, 93, CityLink Green, and CityLink Red operated by the Maryland Transit Administration.
-The Collegetown Network, a joint venture of many higher-education institutions in and around Baltimore, also operates a shuttle service that transports many students to and from the mall.

-The Towson Square development, with restaurants and a movie theater, is across Joppa Rd.
-The Prospect Hill Cemetery is across from Macy's on Dulaney Valley Rd.

-Parking

-Towson Town Center has four 7-story parking garages, which are color coded.
-The A garage is orange, B is red, C is blue, and D is green.
-The mall has a total of 4400 parking spaces.